-Paradoxically, the pace of business is accelerating simultaneous to the winding down of a large proportion of senior businesspeople in the Baby Boomer and early-Generation X groups who are preparing to leave the workforce and hand over the reins to a younger cohort.
+The pace of business is accelerating.
+At the same time, a large proportion of senior leaders from the Baby Boomer and early-Generation X groups who are preparing to leave the workforce They are handing over the reins to a younger cohort, and the timing could not be more critical.

 Mitigating risk